CDPhD/iuvo-site/index.md

 </ul>

 <p style="margin-bottom: 50px;">
-  Whether through my direct support or by drawing on my network, iuvo.solutions is here to help your organisation succeed — let’s start the conversation.
+  <em>Whether through my direct support or by drawing on my network, iuvo.solutions is here to help your organisation succeed — let’s have a chat!</em>
 </p>

 <!-- New footer starts here -->